person_add Create An Account phone Call 1-888-250-4659

 • Removing foreign bodies from the eye using irrigation or cotton swab

-• Removing splinters or foreign material by irrigation, tweezers, cotton swabs or other simple means
+• Removing splinters or foreign material from areas other than the eye by irrigation, tweezers, cotton swabs, or other simple means

 • Using finger guards